 Applying for FLOF

-- Follow instructions and fill out Part I.
+2. Follow instructions and fill out Part 1.

-- Your Lieutenant Governor must fill out part II: Lieutenant Governor Comments within one week of FLOF submission.
+3. Email your application to your Lieutenant Governor and the District Treasurer to fill out their respective parts.
+Your Lieutenant Governor must fill our Part 2: Lieutenant Governor Comments within one week of your FLOF submission.

-- Follow-Up Report must be submitted within three weeks of the project date or the beginning of an ongoing project or by June 22nd.
+6. Submit the Follow-Up Report within three weeks of the project date or the beginning date of an ongoing project.

-- Failure to account for all of the money will result in the return of all FLOF funds to the District, the ineligibility of the club to receive awards at the upcoming District Conference, and the ineligibility of the club to receive a FLOF grant for the current and next year.
+7. Failure to account for all of the money will result in the return of all FLOF funds to the District, the eligibility of the club and its members to receive awards, and the ineligibility of the club to receive a FLOF grant for the current and next year.

 The Youth Opportunities Fund (YOF) is Key Club International’s grant program for service projects.
 You can receive funding for projects between $100-$2,000 once a year.
 Applicants must have an adult advisor.
 Divisional projects will not receive a YOF Grant.
 For more information about YOF, view a presentation.